lucidmachine/ericslenk.com/content/blog/publishing-a-pelican-site-with-circle-ci.md

 version: 2.1
 ```

-We're going to use config version 2.1, as it's introduced Executors, Commands
+We're going to use config version 2.1, as it's introduced a couple very handy concepts which help de-duplicate your config code, Executors and Commands.

 # 3. Executors
-CircleCI Executors are things which can execute your jobs.
+[CircleCI Executors](https://circleci.com/docs/2.0/configuration-reference/#executors-requires-version-21) are things which can execute your jobs.
 We'll define an Executor which is a Docker container that has Python 3.7.2 installed.

 ```yaml
 executors: